claudijo/websocket-connection-stream/README.md

 ### websocketConnectionStreamInstance.socket

-Property that holds underlying socket.
+Property that holds the underlying socket.

 ## Examples